LXMAJS/CommonTools/README.md

-# node-demo
+# Kindlepush-Server
-my first demo

-this is my first node.js demo
+this is my wechat mini program's server code.
-to record my study road